Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Size and location of Queen Elizabeth National Park

-This is Uganda’s second largest park, sitting on 1978sq.kms of land area forming part of the vast Queen Elizabeth Conservation Area (QECA).
+This is Uganda’s second largest park, sitting on 1978sq. km of land area forming part of the vast Queen Elizabeth Conservation Area (QECA).

-Queen Elizabeth Safari Park sits on the elevation range of 884-1337m, lying on the Great Rift Valley Area.
-Due to its strategic location, Queen Elizabeth Park is an amazing Uganda safari park with distinct landscape that is characterized by unique vegetation zones.
+Queen Elizabeth Safari Park sits on an elevation range of 884-1337m, lying in the Great Rift Valley Area.
+Due to its strategic location, Queen Elizabeth Park is an amazing Uganda safari park with a distinct landscape that is characterized by unique vegetation zones.

-The park’s vegetation cover is comprised of acacia woodlands, savannas, forests and swamp.
+The park’s vegetation cover is comprised of acacia woodlands, savannas, forests, and swamps.
 Besides, there are strikingly stunning Crater Lakes worth exploring on your next Uganda safari tour.

 Different Sectors of Queen Elizabeth National Park